Bird GuideShearwaters and PetrelsWedge-tailed Shearwater

 At a Glance

-Widespread in the tropical Pacific and Indian Oceans, this seabird is a very rare visitor to our west coast.
+Widespread in the tropical Pacific and Indian Oceans, the Wedge-tailed Shearwater is a very rare visitor to the west coast.
 Underparts may be either light or dark; both color forms have reached California.
 The long, wedge-shaped tail makes this shearwater more graceful and maneuverable than many of its relatives.

 Category